dev-academy-programme/concepts/databases/knex-routes.md

 ### Extracting the database details to one place

-Leaving details about database queries to clutter up your routes can be untidy.
-Here's how you could extract them :
+Following the [Single Responsibily Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), it's much cleaner to have the routes focus on the request and response and extract the details of database access into a separate module.
+Here's how you could extract them:

 ```js
 // queries.js